RaySuhyunLee/snucse_os/README.md

 ![](https://github.com/swsnu/os-team20/blob/proj2/fig_3.PNG)

-## Lessons Learned
+## Lessons
 * Early start does not guarantee early end.
-* 밤을 많이 새면 정신이 아찔해진다.
+* Continuously staying up all night may drive you crazy.
-* printk()를 너무 많이 쓰면 커널 패닉이 발생한다.
+* Too many printk() may cause kernel panic.
-* 리눅스 커널 개발자들을 존경해야한다. 특히 synchronization issue에 대해서...
+* We should respect linux kernel developers, especially when it comes to synchronization issues.
-* 귀찮더라도 한번에 다 할 생각 하지 말고 기능 하나 짤때마다 빌드하고 테스트하고 넘어가야 한다.
+* Test for every single part RIGHT AFTER it is implemented, OR YOU WILL DESTROY THE KERNEL.